skip to Main Content

 how to get your dog to use the dog litter box

 And what’s better?
-A dog litter box?
-Or an artificial grass pad?
+A dog litter box or an artificial grass pad?

 3 Reasons to Use a Dog Litter Box or Artificial Grass Pad

-1. You live in an apartment or high rise.
+1. You Live in an Apartment or High-Rise

 Now, I’m not talking about a little bit of rain.
 While many dogs don’t prefer going outside when the weather is anything but clear, it’s not going to hurt them.

-But if you live in an area that sees several feet of snow or perhaps that is primarily paved and gets very hot, an indoor dog litter box might actually be safer for your pet.
+But if you live in an area that sees several feet of snow or is primarily paved and gets very hot, an indoor dog litter box might actually be safer for your pet.

 Get the free urine marking ebook today!